Iran accuses Saudi warplanes of attacking its embassy in Yemen

 "Saudi Arabia is responsible for the damage to the embassy building and the injury to some of its staff," Foreign Ministry Spokesman Hossein Jaber Ansari was quoted as saying by Iranian state television news channel IRIB.

-Residents and witnesses in the capital Sanaa said there was no damage to the embassy building in the district of Hadda.
+Residents and witnesses in the capital Sanaa said there was no damage to the embassy building in Hadda district.

 They said an air strike had hit a public square about 700 metres (yards) away from the embassy and that some stones and shrapnel had landed in the embassy's yard.